FFengIll/Machine-Learning-In-Action/README.md

 In Apriori, we generally follow the steps:
 * find the set of high frequency (we call the frequency as support), meanwhile, we will calculate the support value.
 	* support is easy to calculate: occurrences of the set / total data items, aka the frequency of the set.
-	* if the the data item include the set, we say the set occurrents.
+	* if the data item include the set, we say the set occurrences.
 	* (optimization) if the set is non-frequent, its superset must be non-frequent too.
 	* (optimization) save the support, it will be used later.
 * find and extract the rules from frequency set, and believe the rules by confidence value